Vomiting, Cyclic

 Description

-• An idiopathic disorder characterized by recurrent, discrete episodes of disabling nausea and vomiting, abdominal pain lasting hours to days, separated by symptom-free intervals
+• An idiopathic disorder characterized by recurrent, separate episodes of disabling nausea and vomiting, abdominal pain lasting hours to days, separated by symptom-free intervals

-• Adult population – average age of diagnosis is 31:
+• Adult population – average age of onset is 37

-• Pediatric population – average age of diagnosis is 9
+• Pediatric population – average age of onset is 5

 • General characteristics: